Home - Electrical equipment

 Materials and equipment

-• cotton- natural, light, but wrinkles strongly;
+• cotton– natural, light, but highly wrinkled;

-The protective uniform is made from:
+The protective form is made from:

-• tarpaulin - dense fabric based on hemp, linen, semi-linen yarn, impregnated with special compounds that provide water-repellent and fire-resistant properties;
+• tarpaulin– dense fabric based on hemp, linen, semi-linen yarn, impregnated with special compounds that provide water-repellent and fire-resistant properties;

-Corporate workwear is aimed at appearance, comfort, compliance with the idea of \u200b\u200bthe corporation, therefore, a variety of fabrics are used in production.
+Corporate workwear is aimed at appearance, comfort, and compliance with the idea of the corporation, therefore a variety of fabrics are used in production.

 – a promising business with a quick payback, does not require large investments and complex skills.
 Profitability – 30%.